The main purpose of a pension plan is to provide you with an income when you reach a certain age and would like your retirement benefits.

 There are a number of scenarios, for all scheme types, where it is possible to take benefits under the small lump sum rules if the plan value is below £10,000.

-When a member reaches the age of 55, if the combined value of all of their registered pension scheme benefits is less than £30,000, they can take all of their defined benefits as a taxable lump sum.
+When an individual reaches the age of 55, if the combined value of all of their registered pension scheme benefits is less than £30,000, they can take all of their defined benefits as a taxable lump sum.
 This must include the value of any pensions in payment.
 There are other conditions that must be satisfied which are detailed in our triviality article.

 Unlike triviality there is no maximum value of benefits that can be taken.
 Nor is there any time period that benefits have to be taken, so it is possible to phase benefits.

-To use this option the individual must be over age 55 (or eligible for early retirement due to ill-health or has a protected pension age), not have primary or enhanced protection with protected tax-free cash over 25% and have available Lifetime Allowance (LTA):
+To use this option the individual must be over age 55 (or eligible for early retirement due to ill-health or has a protected pension age), not have primary or enhanced protection with protected tax-free cash over 25% and have available lifetime allowance:

-Those under 75 can only have an UFPLS up to their available LTA.
-Any excess over the LTA would be treated as a lifetime allowance excess lump sum.
+- Those under 75 can only have an UFPLS up to their available lifetime allowance.
+Any excess over the lifetime allowance would be treated as a lifetime allowance excess lump sum.

-Those over age 75 can have an UFPLS where only part of the UFPLS is within their remaining LTA.
+- Those age 75 and over can have an UFPLS where only part of the UFPLS is within their remaining lifetime allowance.

 It is only available from uncrystallised funds, so it isn't possible to pay an UFPLS from drawdown funds.

-Taking this option will trigger the money purchase annual allowance (MPAA) of £4,000.
+Taking this option will trigger the money purchase annual allowance (MPAA).

 75% of the value of the UFPLS will be added to the individual's taxable income in that year and be taxed at their marginal rate.
-If the plan allows, it would be possible to phase benefits by using partial UFPLSs that would allow the member to manage their income tax liability.
+If the plan allows, it is possible to phase benefits by using partial UFPLSs that would allow them to manage their income tax liability.

-The remaining fund after any TFC has been paid must be taken as an income.
+The remaining fund after any tax-free cash has been paid must be taken as an income.
 Pension income is taxed as earned income.